kara-abdelaziz/Mic-2/README.md

    2. Micro Prgram ROM.pdf : this table contains all the micro-instructions and their interpretation, the op-codes for instructions are black shaded.
    3. Micro Prgram ROM.odt : it's the source of the pdf version above, it is only meant to allow its modification by libre office when adding more instructions.
 5. Programs : directory that contains 3 elementary programs to use within Mic-2; factorial, fibonacci and 2 integers multiplication.
-5.1.
-Factorial.RAM : the binary file of the factorial program to put in the RAM.
+   1. Factorial.RAM : the binary file of the factorial program to put in the RAM.
-5.2.
-Factorial.txt : the assembler code of the factorial program, its allow understanding the generation of the binary version of the program.
+   2. Factorial.txt : the assembler code of the factorial program, its allow understanding the generation of the binary version of the program.
-5.3.
-Fibonacci.RAM : the binary file of the fibonacci program to put in the RAM.
+   3. Fibonacci.RAM : the binary file of the fibonacci program to put in the RAM.
-5.4.
-Fibonacci.txt : the assembler code of the factorial program, its allow understanding the generation of the binary version of the program.
+   4. Fibonacci.txt : the assembler code of the factorial program, its allow understanding the generation of the binary version of the program.
-5.5.
-Multiplication.RAM : the binary file of the multiplication program to put in the RAM.
+   5. Multiplication.RAM : the binary file of the multiplication program to put in the RAM.
-5.6.
-Multiplication.txt : the assembler code of the multiplication program, its allow understanding the generation of the binary version of the program.
+   6. Multiplication.txt : the assembler code of the multiplication program, its allow understanding the generation of the binary version of the program.
 6. Project statement : directory containing text files for the description in french language of the processor and the architecture working.
-6.1. mini-projet.pdf : contains the project statement for students on how to implement Mic-2 (in french language).
+   1. mini-projet.pdf : contains the project statement for students on how to implement Mic-2 (in french language).
-6.2. mini-projet.pdf : same as the PDF version above, to be open with libre office.
+   2. mini-projet.pdf : same as the PDF version above, to be open with libre office.
 7. ROMs : directory containing the display unit ROMs file.
-7.1.
+   1. Ones digits.ROM : ROM file for the ones seven segment digit display.
+   2. Tens digits.ROM : ROM file for the tens seven segment digit display.
+   3. Hundreds digits.ROM : ROM file for the hundreds seven segment digit display.

 ## Notes:
 - Multiple seven segment displays were added to the datapath in the simulation for debugging purposes, allowing the user to see the evolution of the information through the processor.